The Teacher Dictionary by TeachThought: Terminology In Modern Pedagogy

 Model-Based Learning

-A learning strategy by Terry Heick in which learners analyze an existing model of some kind, isolate one compelling idea, and then transfer that idea into a new circumstance.
+A learning strategy developed by Terry Heick in which students examine an existing idea, isolate one compelling element, and then transfer or remix that element into a new, authentic context.

 Modeling Instruction